-116. Section 49 of the HREOC Act is designed to protect private information that comes into the hands of an authorised person, a member or a member of the staff of HREOC.
+116. S.49 HREOC Act is designed to protect private information that comes into the hands of an authorised person, a member or a member of the staff of HREOC.
 Such persons are not permitted, except in the performance of their duties or the exercise of their powers under the legislation, to record, divulge, communicate or use any such information.
 This clause amends s.49 of the HREOC Act to permit persons to give information and documents to the DPA where HREOC has transferred a complaint to the DPA.

-PART IV - AMENDMENTS OF THE MERIT PROTECTION (AUSTRALIAN GOVERNMENT EMPLOYEES) ACT 1984 (the MP(AGE) Act)
+PART IV - AMENDMENTS OF THE MERIT PROTECTION (AUSTRALIAN GOVERNMENT EMPLOYEES) ACT 1984